resbaz/2015-02-11-instructor-training/README.md

 | **3:00 - 3:30** | **Afternoon tea on South Lawn (provided)** | | | |
 | 3:30 - 5:00 | Project time (continued) | Bill | | Greg Wilson available online to assess willing participants |

-There will be a group dinner from 6:30pm at [Pizza by the Metre](http://www.urbanspoon.com/rph/71/1522334/melbourne-pizza-by-the-metre-restaurant-photos) (our shout!)
+There will be a group dinner from 6:30pm at [Pizza by the Metre](http://www.urbanspoon.com/rph/71/1522334/melbourne-pizza-by-the-metre-restaurant-photos) (our shout!).
+Drinks are BYO (there's a bottle shop at 304 Lygon St between Faraday and Grattan Streets, right around the corner from Pizza by the Metre).

 ###Day 3 (Fri 13 Feb) - Conducting a Workshop